 When I used to think of Rome, I’d think of all these incredible attractions stretched far and wide over a ginormous city.
 But, honestly, the reverse couldn’t be more true.
 Everything in Rome is relatively close-by, and if you happen to find yourself staying in the centre, or near any tourist spots in particular, you’ll probably find that you can walk to almost every sight you’re dying to see!

-Scott and I stayed at a placed called Domus Liberius (a separate post will be coming about this incredible place, I’ll replace with a link once that’s up!) which was halfway between Termini Station and the Colosseum, and we found it more than manageable to walk everywhere!
+Scott and I stayed at a B&B called Domus Liberius which was halfway between Termini Station and the Colosseum, and we found it more than manageable to walk everywhere!
 The only time we got the metro was to Vatican City, and that was solely because the queues at the Vatican get so intense that arriving as early as possible can be a game changer!

 Arriving in Rome, a piece of advice we received from the apartment owner was to pay attention to the locals to tourists ratio at any eateries you’re looking at visiting.
 This is pretty solid advice for visiting anywhere, actually, and he backed that up by saying that traditional Italian cuisine won’t actually cost much money at all – while the tourist traps (being the wonderful traps that they are) will cost an arm and a leg, while skimping on any traditional Italian goodness.
 After that, Scott and I payed close attention to the restaurants we were interested in and it changed our trip entirely.